akoskm/akoskm.github.io/_posts/2020-02-06-testing-implementation-details.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Write tests.
 Not too many.
 Mostly integration.</p>&mdash; Guillermo Rauch (@rauchg) <a href="https://twitter.com/rauchg/status/807626710350839808?ref_src=twsrc%5Etfw">December 10, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Do you write tests at all?
-Are you thinking what's the best way to test your software?
+Are you thinking about what's the best way to test your software?

-Let me know in the comments below!